the-wondersmith/sqlalchemy-dataflex/README.md

 ## Pre-requisites

 - The [FlexODBC driver](https://www.flextools.com/flexodbc) from
-  [FlexQuarters](http://flexquarters.com/).
-The library was written and tested against v3, but it *should* work with v4 as well.
+  [FlexQuarters](http://flexquarters.com/). ~~The library was written and tested against v3, but it *should* work with v4 as well.~~ The library has been re-written from the ground up and tested to work against the latest available version of FlexODBC (4.0.27.2).

 - 32-bit Python.
 Neither of the available FlexODBC driver versions support or come in a 64-bit version.